Shehbaz Sharif: Between premierships

 On 21 October 2023, Sharif welcomed the return of his brother, Nawaz Sharif, to Pakistan after four years of self-imposed exile.
 Nawaz returned to Pakistan after obtaining protective bail two days prior, which allowed him to return without being arrested.
 Nawaz's acquisition of protective bail was a result of the Shehbaz government's adoption of a law which allowed for review petitions against previous Supreme Court verdicts to be filed.
 Shehbaz was a part of the PML(N) welcome rally for Nawaz in Lahore, where tens of thousands of PML(N) supporters awaited Nawaz's arrival.

 On 22 December 2023, the Election Commission of Pakistan ruled that the PTI would not be allowed to use its party symbol in the upcoming elections, citing that the party failed to hold intra-party elections up to the commission's standards.
 This decision was widely controversial and viewed as pre-poll rigging by eliminating PTI opposition, thus clearing the way for Nawaz Sharif to win the election and become prime minister with ease.

 A general election was held on 8 February 2024, with Nawaz Sharif serving as the PML(N) candidate for prime minister.
 However, Nawaz did not get his projected easy victory as PTI candidates, running as independents, managed to secure the most seats.
 The PML(N) won the second most seats while the PPP won the third most; however, neither the independent candidates or the two largest parties were able to secure the 169 seats needed for a majority.
 On 20 February, the PML(N) and PPP formed a minority coalition government, and Shehbaz was chosen as the prime ministerial candidate over Nawaz.
 As a part of the coalition arrangement, senior PPP leader Asif Ali Zardari, was chosen as the coalition's candidate for president.
-The general election was marred with controversy as Pakistan's Military Establishment was accused of rigging the election to prevent the PTI from winning.
+The general election was marred with controversy as Pakistan's military establishment was accused of rigging the election to prevent the PTI from winning.
 International media also denounced the election while members of the international community voiced concern over its fairness.

 Prime Minister (2024–present)

-On 3 March 2024, Sharif was re-elected as prime minister of Pakistan for a second term after a controversial general election, as he received 201 votes against 92 votes for the PTI candidate, Omar Ayub Khan.
+On 3 March 2024, Sharif was re-elected as prime minister of Pakistan for a second term, the first consecutive officeholder, after a controversial general election, as he received 201 votes against 92 votes for the PTI candidate, Omar Ayub Khan.
 He formed a minority government with the Pakistan People's Party, Muttahida Qaumi Movement – Pakistan, the Pakistan Muslim League (Q), the Istehkam-e-Pakistan Party, and the Balochistan Awami Party.
-Imran Khan called the coalition a "daylight robbery" and warned "against the misadventure of forming a government with stolen votes."